 - Find out if the activity professional is certified.

-- Look out if activities happen on-site or if regular outings are part of the schedule.
+- Check if activities happen on-site or if regularly scheduled outings are part of the schedule.

-- Is the community pet-friendly?
+- Is this Assisted Living facility pet-friendly?
 Do they provide pet therapy or allow your pets to live in the community?